otrv4/libgoldilocks/README.md

 contain the hash functions required by the CFRG cryptosystems: SHA512, SHA-3 and SHAKE.

-The library also includes some work on an experimental protocol framework called STROBE (based on Markku-Juhani Saarinen's BLINKER).
-This framework is incomplete and will change in the future!
-There's also a significant chance that it's insecure in its current form.
-Therefore, all the STROBE interfaces have been marked as TOY for this version.
-Please don't use them for anything serious.

-The Decaf library contains a random number generator, SpongeRNG, which uses STROBE internally.
-This is used in the test suite to generate random tests.
-It's probably secure, but since STROBE is not final, its internals will almost certainly change.
-I recommend using your own RNG instead for now.
-For example, consider libottery.

 ## Internals

 The "decaf" technique is described in https://eprint.iacr.org/2015/673